chris-morgan/rust-http/README.rst

 The goal of the present phase of this project is, quite simply, to create a generic HTTP server and client library for Rust.

+When I say “generic”, generic is what I mean: it is quite feasible to write non-origin servers (e.g. a proxy or a gateway) with rust-http; there will merely be a slightly higher level abstraction available for origin servers to use.

-Eventually the client and server may be placed in different crates (with a common dependency), but I'm not sure about this yet.
+At present this is all one crate, but it may be separated into multiple crates (e.g. common HTTP, client, server); I am not sure about this yet.

-This server is not opinionated; it provides the tools, handles communication, the HTTP/1.1 protocol and the basic headers and then leaves the rest to you.
+This server is not (in the normal sense) opinionated; it provides the tools, handles communication, the HTTP/1.1 protocol and the basic headers and then leaves the rest to you.
 Things like URL routing do not belong in here; that is the domain of a framework.

+There is, however, one thing on which it has strong opinions: using the type system. rust-http forces you to make type-safe code.
+This has benefits in safety and correctness, and also typically in speed.

 Getting started
 ---------------